 Director of Strategic Initiatives and Outreach at Open North

 My humanities degree taught me to work methodically from principles.
 I have seldom met someone who didn’t aspire to a life of dignity, happiness, justice, and freedom, all ideas that were contemplated and explored at the College of the Humanities.
-This was certainly the case when I worked in Ramallah with Palestinian advocacy groups or in Serbia with election monitoring groups, wary of a backsliding to the days of the Milosevic regime.
+This was certainly the case when I worked in Ramallah with Palestinian advocacy groups or in Serbia with election monitoring groups, wary of backsliding to the days of the Milosevic regime.
 Read More.

 Sébastien Higgins (B.Hum 2013)

 After graduating from the Bachelor of Humanities, I decided to take a year off and gain some job experience before continuing my schooling.
 In January 2014, I started an internship with the Carter Center in their Democracy Program, monitoring political developments across the Middle East.
 I was also lucky enough to be deployed on an expert mission to Egypt to monitor the country’s pre-election political atmosphere in April 2014.
 I have since moved on to an internship with the Clinton Foundation, helping to organize the Clinton Global Initiative’s annual conference on international development.
-Throughout these professional experiences I have consistently drawn upon my research, writing and critical thinking abilities, all of which I owe in large part to my time in the College of the Humanities.
+Throughout these professional experiences, I have consistently drawn upon my research, writing, and critical thinking abilities, all of which I owe in large part to my time at the College of the Humanities.
 Read More.

 Audrey DeMarsico (B. Hum 2001)

 I have a broad range of experience advising public and private sector entities on commercial and governance matters.
 The Humanities program gave me a strong foundation for law and public policy work by informing my understanding of the context of our legal and political system and the importance of good governance and the rule of law.
 Read More.